Skip to content

 If you don’t want to do the math, that’s about one new domain every 2.61 seconds [2].

-3. With 76.6 million domains, the most popular domain name registrar is GoDaddy
+With 76.6 million domains, the most popular domain name registrar is GoDaddy.

 The next in line is Namecheap, with 16.5 million [12].
 Domain registrars sell new domains to the public.
 If you have your sights on some already-claimed name, you can go through domain brokers.

-4. Domain name statistics show that the average length of a name with a .com extension is 13.5 characters
+The average length of a name with a .com extension is 13.5 characters.

 The most common length, however, is 12 characters.
 If we take a look at the .net domain name stats, we can see that these websites have 12.4 characters on average [3].

-5. The average domain name length of the five most popular websites is six characters
+The average domain name length of the five most popular websites is six characters.

 Shorter domain names, in general, bring in more traffic [4].